getjavelin/documentation/docs/javelin-core/routeconfiguration.md

-# Route Configuration
+# Integration Overview
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Javelin offers a variety of configuration options to setup policies, cost guardrails and traffic shaping.
+You can easily connect your applications to route all LLM traffic through Javelin.

 # Route Object
 When represented as json, the route object has the following structure: